YvosOnTheHub/LabNetApp/Kubernetes_v2/Scenarios/Scenario7/README.md

 ...
 ```

-## B. Create storage classes pointing to each backend
+## B. Create storage classes pointing to each new backend

 You will also find in this directory a few storage class files.
 You can decide to use all of them, only a subset of them or modify them as you wish